-Capital gains is taxed at 20% on gains but gain on disposal of securities is completely exempt.
-Gains on disposal of property situated outside Cyprus is also exempt from any taxation.
+Capital gains is taxed at 20% on gains but gain on the disposal of immovable property, on disposal of securities is completely exempt.
+Gains on disposal of property situated outside Cyprus are also exempt from any taxation.

 The gains that are subject to capital gains tax are gains of any person (individual or company) accruing on a disposal of chargeable property.